 ORs can be licensed as part of a hospital or an ASF.
 Many outpatient surgical services can be appropriately performed in either a hospital-based OR (either shared inpatient/outpatient ORs or dedicated ambulatory surgery ORs) or in an OR located at an ASF.
 However, the cost for that same service can be higher if performed in a hospital-based OR or, conversely, less expensive if performed in an OR located at an ASF.
-While many outpatient surgical services can be performed in an OR located at an ASF.
-While many outpatient surgical services can be performed in an OR located at an ASF, and inpatient surgical services must be performed in a hospital-based OR.
+While many outpatient surgical services can be performed in an OR located at an ASF, not all of them are appropriate for an OR located at an ASF, and inpatient surgical services must be performed in a hospital-based OR.